chriskilding/jackson-dataformat-ron/README.md

 to preserve the property of **round-trip compatibility**, i.e. `serialize(deserialize(x)) = x` using default ObjectMapper parameters.

-Long explanation: It would be possible, with an extension like a `@RONFormat(shape = Shape.ENUM)` annotation, to manually instruct the ObjectMapper to de/serialize a RON enum `Foo(1, true)` into a POJO with a matching `Foo(int, boolean)` constructor.
-The trouble is that if this manual override is missing, the default serialization of the POJO is ambiguous; the ObjectMapper cannot know that the POJO should turn back into a RON enum.
+Long explanation...

-It might serialize it as a struct instead, creating an unexpected surprise for the user.
-Therefore it is safer to not support RON types beyond those with Java equivalents.
+It would be possible to *deserialize* a RON enum `Foo(1, true)` into a POJO with a matching `Foo(int, boolean)` constructor.
+But the default *serialization* of a POJO is a struct.
+This would cause an unexpected surprise for the user when round-tripping data; put in an enum, get out a struct.
+Therefore it is safer to only support RON types with direct Java equivalents.

 ## Setup